FluffiLyn/fluffilyn.github.io/docs/GSoC_Relative/Proposal for GSoC 2025 KDE: Implementing libzip in KArchive.md

 ### Contact Information
 * **Name**: Jimmy Lin
 * **Email**: fluffilyn114514@gmail.com
+* **University**: South China University of Technology
 * **Major**: Software Engineering
+* **Location** : Guangzhou, Guangdong
-* **Timezone**: Shanghai, China (GMT+8)
+* **Timezone**: GMT+8

 ### Education & Background
-I am a student at the South China University of Technology, majoring in Software Engineering.
 I have two years of experience in using C++ and Linux.
 Love code, love technology and the spirit of open source, spend many hours a week learning C++ and relevant technologies.
 I am enthusiastic to contribute to KDE and be a part of the community.

-### Contributions to KDE
+### Open Source Experience
 * [framework/KArchive MR !102](https://invent.kde.org/frameworks/karchive/-/merge_requests/102)
   *  Reference: Albert Astals Cid aacid@kde.org

 ### Others
 #### 1. Are you submitting proposals to other organizations, and whether or not you would choose KDE if given the choice?